jumbosushi/ubc-rmp/README.md

 2. Copy the professor name
 3. Paste it into Rate My Prof (RMP) search box
 4. Review ratings
-4. Decide to add the course or not to the schedule
+5. Decide to add the course or not to the schedule
-5. Repeat
+6. Repeat

 Searching for RMP info gets time consuming real fast.

-This extension exposes RMP Professor data on course index page via cursor hover on lecture link.
+This extension hopes to make this process less stressful than it already is